Things Every Vendor Should Consider When Selling a Property

 - if there are constant or numerous delays in settlement, the vendor might ask their solicitors to serve a Notice of Rescission on the purchaser warning the purchaser the Contract of Sale will be cancelled if the settlement is not completed within 14 days.
 There are serious consequences if this occurs.
 For example, the purchaser may lose the 10% deposit.
 Also, the vendor may have a finance problem if they are committed to buying another property with funds they are yet to receive from the purchase of their own property.

 If something goes wrong with the settlement, the consequences can be chaotic and stressful.
 By using Hendersons Legal to carry out your conveyance you will have immediate and urgent access to qualified lawyers with extensive experience in helping vendors who experience difficulties surrounding the settlement process.

 - What happens if the purchaser seeks access to the property before settlement?
 The vendor may wish to agree to any such request and depending on the nature of the access sought by the purchaser, the vendor may wish to charge a relevant fee for this opportunity.
 This can be done by a licence agreement.
 However, due care and legal skill are needed to draft such an agreement to ensure that the purchaser remains compelled to complete the purchase of the property in accordance with the Contract of Sale.
 Hendersons Legal can quickly answer any questions and provide you with the documents you need if this situation arises.

 Need some assistance with conveyancing?

+If you need a conveyancing lawyer Melbourne wide, then contact us today.
 By engaging Hendersons Legal to carry out your conveyancing work you have the peace of mind of having immediate access to solicitors already involved in your property matter should the unexpected occur.

 Contact us today for friendly advice or a quote.